RMTariant/OCT_MC/README.md

 Description

-===Missing Features / Bugs (to be implemented)=== -Check if photon mesh intersection was properly implemented -Need to change how the BScan width is controlled -Making a map of the code
+===Missing Features / Bugs (to be implemented)=== -Need to change how the BScan width is controlled -Making a map of the code
 -Testing the functions